 The Liaison Committee on Medical Education accredits medical schools in the US and Canada.
 Accreditation ensures that medical schools meet standards set by the LCME.
 Medical schools are required to “demonstrate that their graduates exhibit general professional competencies that are appropriate for entry to the next stage of their training and that serve as the foundation for lifelong learning and proficient medical care.”

-Accreditation is important since most state medical boards require that U.S. medical schools be accredited by the LCME as a condition for licensure of their graduates and US medical students cannot take United States Medical Licensing Examinations unless they are enrolled at an accredited school.
+Most state medical boards require that U.S. medical schools be accredited by the LCME as a condition for graduates’ licensure.
+US medical students cannot take United States Medical Licensing Examinations unless they are enrolled at an accredited school.

 –Liza Thompson, Expert Medical School Admissions Consulting